septimomend/The-Snake/README.md

 For hard mode:
 When the snake hits in the wall of the X and Y values do not take the opposite position and the game ends.
 When the coordinate of snake's head and coordinate of food are match it's meaning that the snake ate the food.
 When snake eats food score counter increases by 10 points and the snake is longer by 1.
 The game is implemented through the cycle, so any change playing field is always redrawn till the game ends.
 So it is not performance idea and it has many flaws, but this is the console.
+And it demonstrates main ability of C++ - this is really fast.
 Screenshot of game:
 ![](https://s8.hostingkartinok.com/uploads/images/2017/05/02de77cc86ae8fdd1625f5b222f90de8.png "The Snake game screenshot")
 ***